 This document provides supporting information for the attributes of the conservation objectives of upland habitats, given in the main conservation objectives document for the SAC.
 The two documents should be read in conjunction with each other.

-The conservation objectives for each of the Annex I habitats dealt with in this supporting document are as follows:
+The conservation objective for the Annex I habitat dealt with in this supporting document is as follows: